What is a Code Compliance Certificate?

-If an application for CCC has not been received within two years of the building consent being granted, Council is obliged to undertake an inspection and decide whether or not to issue a Code Compliance Certificate.
+If an application for CCC has not been received within two years of the building consent being granted, Council is required to decide whether or not to issue a Code Compliance Certificate.
 A reminder letter will be sent out to alert you to this.
 Failure to respond to reminder letters from Council may result in Code Compliance being refused.

 If you apply in writing for an extension of time to complete your building project an officer may grant an extension after reviewing the file or by doing a progress inspection.

 How do I get my Code Compliance Certificate?

-The CCC application form will have been sent to you in the building consent pack, but if you need a new one you can contact us and have one sent out or fill in the Code of Compliance Online Form.
+The CCC application form will have been sent to you in the building consent pack, but if you need a new one you can contact us and have one sent out or fill in the Online Form - Apply for a code compliance certificate (CCC).

 The Building Act requires us to process your application for CCC within 20 working days.
 The clock' starts when we received your application.
 As with building consent applications, the clock' will stop if your application is suspended awaiting additional inspections, documentation, or payment of development contributions (if applicable) and will restart when the issue has been resolved.